vmolab/solx/docs/src/03-standard-json.md

             // Mapping between the function signature and its hash.
             "delegate(address)": "5c19a95c"
           },
+          // Optional: Always empty, Included only to preserve compatibility with some toolkits (object).
+          // Corresponds to "evm.gasEstimates" in the outputSelection settings.
+          "gasEstimates": {},
           // Optional: Deploy EVM bytecode.
           // Corresponds to "evm.bytecode" in the outputSelection settings.
           "bytecode": {